trixi-framework/Trixi.jl/docs/src/time_integration.md

 ode_algorithm = Trixi.PairedExplicitRK2(6, tspan, semi)
 ```

-With everything now set up, you can now use `Trixi.solve` to solve the ODE problem.
+With everything set up, you can now use `Trixi.solve` to solve the ODE problem.
 The `solve` function takes the ODE problem, the time integrator, and some options such as the time step (`dt`), whether to save every step (`save_everystep`), and the callbacks.

 ```@example PERK-example-1
 # Solve the ODE problem using PERK2